nashaofu/estatic/README.md

 # estatic

-A express static file server
+A express static file server for CLI

 ## usage